daneroo/im-zone/README.md

 ## TODO

-- Sin lookup table
+- Styling & Control (size/params)
-- exploit symmetry in zone plates
+- Exploit symmetry in zone plates
-- Styling
 - History (with scans and pictures)